Ben has been a geek all of his life, so his expertise tends to fall into gaming and technology.

 So, you want to add a new Sim to your household.
-In The Sims 4, Pregnancy can be a little fast, and taking care of a baby can be a little different then what you might expect, so this guide will take you through the steps of adding on to your Sim family.
+In The Sims 4, Pregnancy can be a little fast, and taking care of a baby can be a little different than what you might expect, so this guide will take you through the steps of adding on to your Sim family.

-If you choose adoption you will require a computer.
-Open up the Household option and select the Adopt option to start the process.
+If you choose adoption, open up the Household option and select the Adopt option to start the process.
 This costs $1000, but also gives you a child immediately.
-When adopting you can choose to adopt a baby or a child.
-If you pick a child they will come with their own Aspirations and Traits.
+When adopting, you can choose to adopt a baby or a child.
+If you pick a child, it will come with its own Aspirations and Traits.

 At the end of the pregnancy, you will have two options about where to give birth.
-If you've already purchased a bassinet and placed it in your home you can have your child at home.
+If you've already purchased a bassinet and placed it in your home, you can have your child at home.
 If you haven't done this, you will go to the hospital to have your baby, and a bassinet will be placed next to a bed.
 Click on the mother to choose the option you want.

 Unlike other members of the family, at this stage of development in The Sims 4 babies are little more then objects to interact with.
 You can feed it, change it, or make funny faces at it, but the child won't take any independent actions on their own other than cry and let your Sims guess what it needs.

 Children and Teens

 Unlike teens (which are basically adults that can't marry or WoHoo), children are unique in the world of The Sims 4.

 - Children have only four skills that they can increase under the special Child Skills: Creativity, Mental, Motor, and Social.